gmiles32/proton-disorder/README.md

 ### shake_bonds
 This method was relatively easy to implement.
 It helped that once I had set up this relation between the two arrays, I could update the two quite readily.
 So yeah - it does what it needs to do.

+### get_dipole
+I'm a little stumped on this, but that is okay.
+My oxygens need to know the location of the hydrogens associated with it.
+However, the oxygen objects that I have do not know anything about the hydrogens.
+All they know are neighbours, through link objects.
+So, what I can do is parse through the links, and see which ones have this oxygen as having a bond.
+I then need to get the coordinates of the neighbouring oxygen, because that will allow me to get the direction of the hydrogen.
+Once I have the direction for both